 - Take care of your nipples.

-- Air-dry your nipples after each breastfeeding session, to prevent irritation and cracking.
+- Air-dry your nipples after you breastfeed.
+This can prevent irritation and cracking.

 To learn more about Healthwise, visit Healthwise.org.